gsferreira/gsferreira.github.com/src/archive/2025/the-10-best-architecture-diagramming-tools-you-need-in-2025/index.md

 ## The AI Plot Twist

 Here's something wild: These tools are getting AI superpowers.
-Take Eraser—you can literally tell it, "Build me a microservice payment system with fraud detection on AWS," and BOOM, it spits out a decent diagram.
+Take Eraser.
+You can literally tell it, "Build me a microservice payment system with fraud detection on AWS," and BOOM, it spits out a decent diagram.

 Wanna see it with your own eyes?
 Check the video 👇